 transactionCount -> global variable which counts the number of blocks added to the blockchain.
 Functions for this variable will be developed inside the contract as well.

 TransferStruct -> contains the data structure for each block, and stores information related to each transaction.
 In this case it provides information about the sender, receiver, amount, message, timestamp and keyword.
-Data structures vary and appropriate attribute can be created for different projects.
+Data structures vary and appropriate attributes can be created for different projects.

 Transactions -> list of “Transferstruct”, and in this case this is our blockchain to store all “Transferstruct” block.

-Transfer -> a blockchain event, which is used to communicate with client-side application.
-This event can be emitted in contract functions and client-side application can receive information from the event to make useful insights.
+Transfer -> a blockchain event, which is used to communicate with the client-side application.
+This event can be emitted in contract functions and client-side applications can receive information from the event to make useful insights.

 Next, functions need to be created to help transfer Ether in the front end.
 These functions include: